 If you reside in Northern Ireland, please refer to the U.S. Consulate General in Belfast for further information.

 Travel to and from the United States: According to Section 215 of the U.S Immigration and Nationality Act (8 U.S.C.
-1185) it is illegal for a U.S. citizen to enter or leave the United States on anything other than a U.S. passport.
-This applies to dual citizens as well, meaning that persons holding e.g. both Irish and U.S. citizenships MUST enter and leave the United States on a valid U.S. passport; they may NOT enter/leave the United States on an Irish/foreign passport.
+1185) U.S. citizens must enter and leave the United States on a U.S. passport.
+This applies to dual citizens as well, meaning that persons holding e.g. both Irish and U.S. citizenship MUST enter and leave the United States on a valid U.S. passport; they may NOT enter/leave the United States on an Irish/foreign passport.
 This applies to children as well as adults.

 What Service Do You Require?

 Register your child as a U.S. Citizen (child under 18)